by Michael W. Taft

-Focusing on sensations (even sensations of thoughts and emotions) lets you to experience anything more fully.
+Focusing on sensations (even sensations of thoughts and emotions) allows you to experience anything more fully.
 Having an inner life can also be called having a soul, but it is not necessary to embrace any religious terminology here.
-The point is that it is what’s inside a person that matters, and the one key way to develop this is to practice concentration.
-It turns out that soul is not something you have, it’s something you create.
+The point is that it is what’s inside a person that matters, and one key way to develop this is to practice concentration.
+It turns out that soul is not something you have, it’s something you create and cultivate over time.

 Think of it this way.
 Life is experience.
 Experience is what we are taking in through our senses and actively processing in our minds.
 If we learn to actively process twice as much material by concentrating better, then we have twice as much experience, and therefore twice as much “life experience.”
 Voilà, twice as much life.

-The truth is that this list could continue on and on: better enjoyment of art or food, better ability to learn, fewer accidents, more coordination, et cetera, et cetera.
+I could go on and on listing the benefits of concentration: better enjoyment of art or food, better ability to learn, fewer accidents, more coordination, et cetera, et cetera.
 The reason it’s like that is because concentration is a fundamental skill.
-Just like having strong muscles and a healthy body is good for every single activity you do all day long, having strong concentration is good for every single thing you do with your brain all day long.
+Just like having strong muscles and a healthy body is good for every single activity you do all day long, having strong concentration is good for every single thing you do all day long.
 It applies to everything and anything.

 Writing is about more than letters, but letters are vital to writing.
 Life, too, is about much more than just concentration, but when you have good concentration your life is vastly enhanced.